VoronDesign/Voron-Documentation/hardware.md

 ## Legacy

 The [Legacy](https://vorondesign.com/voron_legacy) is a tribute to the roots of the Voron project and the RepRap project.
-It returns to the classic design using LM8UU rods and bearings in the 230mm^3 size but retains the new Afterburner toolhead.
+It returns to the classic design using LM8UU rods and bearings in the 230mm^3 size but retains the Afterburner toolhead.
 It is not designed to be enclosed.
 The electronics enclosure is very small, adding to the open-air vibe.
 Costs are variable depending on the builder's old stock of LM8UU components but are expected to be between \$600 - \$800.

 [Legacy Introduction Video](https://www.youtube.com/watch?v=NZqvRLa8ShE)